ToniK4/SimpleIdServer/README.md

 # Running the project and Tests
 Running both the IdentityProvider and Scim project should allow you to run all of the tests.

+# Startup problems
+If there are SQL query problems when starting either the SCIM or Identity Provider project, remaking the database usually helps.